 Priceless treasures and great works of art can also be found at Winchester Cathedral, including the spectacular Winchester Bible, the largest and finest of all surviving 12th-century English Bibles.

 One of the best ways to discover the Cathedral is with a Cathedral Guide, who will take you on a journey through over 1,000 years of history.
-Tours are available on the hour from 10.00am – 3.00pm Monday – Saturday.
+Tours are available on the hour from 10.00am – 3.00pm Monday – Saturday and are free with your annual pass.
 Visitors who are feeling adventurous can also explore the atmospheric crypt, home to Antony Gormley’s sculpture Sound II, or climb the Cathedral Tower.*